-Croatia: Refund claims to Bosnia and Serbia for lost profits from electricity exports from old times investments into power generation facilities4.
-November 2014. / SEE Energy News
+Croatia: Refund claims to Bosnia and Serbia for lost profits from electricity exports from old times investments into power generation facilities, SEE Energy News

 Between the two countries there are many open questions, one of the biggest is the issue of companies ‘property in neighboring countries.
 Croatian side claim that there is a huge debt of Serbian Electric Power Industry (EPS) to Croatian power company HEP for investments in manufacturing facilities on the territory of Serbia during communism.